-Ben (MacLeod Andrews) doesn't just suspect that there are monster among us - he's seen through them, even though They Look Like People.
-They taunt him both while awake and in dreams, and people call him to tell him the end is nigh - in fact, the time where the monsters will attack an unsuspecting, hopelessly infiltrated humanity is extremely fucking nigh.
+Ben (MacLeod Andrews) doesn't just suspect that there are monsters among us - he knows it; He's seen through them, even though They Look Like People.
+They taunt him while awake and in dreams, and people call him to tell him the end is nigh - in fact, the time where the monsters will attack an unsuspecting, hopelessly infiltrated humanity is extremely fucking nigh.
 If you'll forgive the reference.

 As Mara and Wyatt tentatively develop a relationship, Ben becomes increasingly erratic, seeing monsters everywhere.
 They Look Like People's gentle, slow-burning psychological horror often takes a back seat to something that feels more like a hangout movie or a quiet indie dramedy.
-There's more than a little bit of tension as to whether Ben is going to snap and kill someone thinking they're inhuman, but I was actually more worried about whether his visions are real or not, because the film shores up one of the two possibilities so much I started dreading that it would try to reverse that and spring a final surprise.
+There's more than a little bit of tension as to whether Ben's delusions are going to come to violence, but I was actually more worried about whether his visions are real or not, because the film shores up one of the two possibilities so much that I started dreading it would try to subvert that and spring a final surprise.

 Writer/director/editor/producer/cinematographer/sound and production designer Perry Blackshear has crafted a lovely, heartfelt film that manages to feel authentic while still throwing you off with some unorthodox choices.
-There are some clunky interactions, but for the most part it's all handled with real warmth, subtlety and grace.
-The acting is great, especially Dumouchel, who does a great job imbuing a very flawed character with humanity, vulnerability and uniqueness.
-Both central couples (Ben and Wyatt, Wyatt and Mara) have great chemistry.
+There are some clunky interactions, but for the most part it's all handled with real warmth, reasonable subtlety, and grace.
+The acting is very decent, especially Dumouchel, who does a great job imbuing a very flawed character with humanity, vulnerability and uniqueness.
+Both central couples (Ben and Wyatt, Wyatt and Mara) have good chemistry.

 *: This actually gets an origin story of sorts in one of the film's clunkier (but still cute) touches.